proycon/foliadocserve/README.rst

 ========================================

 FQL statements are separated by newlines and encoded in UTF-8.
 The expressions are case sensitive, all keywords are in upper case, all element names and attributes in lower case.

+As a general rule, it is more efficient to do a single big query than multiple standalone queries.

 -------------------
 Global vaiables